triangletrianglesquareplusx/ds-ts-slots/README.md

 When it comes to slot machines based on my 2 day experience winnings can be calculated both ONLY if winnings lines are encountered and also if a certain number of symbols are shown more than X times.
 So I am confused: D

 I guess it comes down to whether we want to keep the person hoping psychologically so he/she/they can lose more money at the game.
 Just thinking.

+I thought I had a good idea with the notion that if you sum 1 five times and then module 5 == 0 then these are all the same numbers but that is not the case: )

 ### Questions